 As you can see in these three steps that I have gone through, there is no clear answer to this question.

-To determine the jigsaw blade for your project, I’ve summarized these 3 steps in a handy template.
+To determine the best jigsaw blades for your projects, I’ve summarized these 3 steps in a handy template.

 To make it even easier for you, I have already made a small selection of high-quality jigsaw blades.